Freedom Seminars

-The University of Pittsburgh School of Education's Department of Teaching, Learning, and Leading (TLL) offers Freedom Seminars to support students in understanding and engaging education within global social, cultural, and political frameworks of freedom.
+The University of Pittsburgh School of Education offers Freedom Seminars to support students in understanding and engaging education within global social, cultural, and political frameworks of freedom.

 • 1-credit courses offered in the fall, spring, and summer terms